dart-lang/language/accepted/future-releases/static-extension-methods/implementation-plan.md

 ### Enabling

-The language team updates the experimental flag `static-extension-methods` to always be enabled and no longer be available to users, and releases this update in the next stable Dart release.
+The language team updates the experimental flag `extension-methods` to always be enabled and no longer be available to users, and releases this update in the next stable Dart release.